April 14, 2020

 Both of these metrics are used to calculate the new Lighthouse Performance Score and are trackable in Calibre.
 No matter if you decide to replace FMP tracking or no, they are good candidates to add to your monitoring set.

-Some performance metrics are more useful than others depending on your context.
+Some speed metrics are more useful than others depending on your context.
 To be successful, weigh in the characteristics of the metric and what it tracks alongside business and user experience goals.